 Through Higher Degree by Research study, you can improve your workplace practices, your career, as well as your future prospects and those of the community in which you live and work.

 Many countries require university professors to have a PhD that reflects their depth of knowledge in their field of interest.
-CSU gives you the opportunity to develop your research skills and be exposed to challenging concepts presented by highly regarded researchers and academics.
+Charles Sturt University gives you the opportunity to develop your research skills and be exposed to challenging concepts presented by highly regarded researchers and academics.
 Build on your experience or pursue your passions.
 As a Higher Degree by Research candidate, you are about to commence a course of study leading to the highest qualification typically offered by a university.

-Professional research and HDR studies at CSU include PhD (Doctor of Philosophy) and Professional Doctorate programs.
+Professional research and HDR studies at Charles Sturt University include PhD (Doctor of Philosophy) and Professional Doctorate programs.
 These programs are an opportunity to consolidate your ideas and innovations across a broad range of fields through extensive and strategic research, working collaboratively with industry and the professions.
 HDR programs are the pinnacle of your personal and academic performance and highlight your contribution to knowledge on a global scale.

 This is an opportunity to work with industry leaders and senior academics through a process that will challenge and nourish your understanding of your discipline area.